Annual Technical Report 2005 on Trademark Information Activities submitted by Austria (SCIT/ATR/TM/2005/AT)

 Main types of announcements of the Office in the field of trademark information

 Starting with 2006 the Austrian Trademark Gazette is published monthly on the homepage of the APO.
 Only few paper copies are sent to offices according the agreements of bilateral exchange of publications between offices.

 In house and via Internet the bibliographic data and images of active national and international trademarks are searchable.

 As mass storage means magnetic disks are used for the bibliographic data, for all word marks and for the wording of combined word and figurative marks as well as for the figurative elements of national trademarks.

 National trademark applications and incoming lettters are scanned with EPOSCAN.
 Outgoing letters are prepared with MS-Word via a workflow-management system including an in-house online file-inspection since the year 2000.

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information

-The Nice Classification Systems of Goods and Services, Eighth Edition, is used for the registration of marks.
+The Nice Classification Systems of Goods and Services, 8th edition, is used for the registration of marks.
 The applicants are not obliged to use pre-defined terms of the classification system.
-Classification symbols are allotted by the examiners of the trademark department in the course of the examination procedure and are used for the registered marks.
+Classification symbols are allotted by the applicant.
+The symbols are checked by examiners of the trademark department in the course of the examination procedure and are used for the registered marks.